You’ve probably read the OKR basics.

 Accountability doesn’t happen by accident.

-Best practice: During planning, ask “Who owns this?” for every single KR.
-If there’s hesitation, the goal probably needs more clarity or tighter scoping.
+Best practice: During planning, ask “Who owns this?” for every KR.
+If the answer isn’t immediate, refine or simplify it.

 4. Use OKRs as a Weekly Check-In Tool